CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```MUZZLE_SMOKE``` Generate a small cloud of smoke at the source.
 - ```NAPALM``` Explosion that spreads fire.
 - ```NEVER_MISFIRES``` Firing ammo without this flag may trigger a misfiring, this is independent of the weapon flags.
-- ```NOGIB``` Prevents overkill damage on the target (target won't explode into gibs, see also the monster flag NO_GIBS).
+- ```NOGIB``` Prevents overkill damage on the target (target won't explode into gibs, see also the monster flag NOGIB).
 - ```NO_PENETRATE_OBSTACLES``` Prevents a projectile from going through a tile with obstacles, such as chainlink fences or dressers.
 - ```TANGLE``` When this projectile hits a target, it has a chance to tangle them up and immobilise them.
-- ```NO_EMBED``` When an item would be spawned from the projectile, it will always be spawned on the ground rather than in monster's inventory.
+- ```NO_EMBED``` When an item would be spawned from the projectile, it will always be spawned on the ground rather than in a monster's inventory.
 Implied for active thrown items.
 Doesn't do anything on projectiles that do not drop items.
 - ```NO_ITEM_DAMAGE``` Will not damage items on the map even when it otherwise would try to.
 - ```PLASMA``` Creates a trail of superheated plasma.
 - ```RECOVER_[X]``` Has a (X-1/X) chance to create a single charge of the used ammo at the point of impact.
-- ```RECYCLED``` (For handmade ammo) causes the gun to misfire sometimes, this independent of the weapon flags.
+- ```RECYCLED``` (For handmade ammo) causes the gun to misfire sometimes; this is independent of the weapon flags.
 - ```SHOT``` Multiple smaller pellets; less effective against armor but increases chance to hit and no point-blank penalty
 - ```SMOKE_BIG``` Generates a large cloud of smoke at the target.
 - ```SMOKE``` Generates a cloud of smoke at the target.